Frequently Asked Questions

 What are Story Elements?

 When uploading a script into the Talentville Library, you have the opportunity to tag your submission from a preset list that covers themes or components that pertain to that script.
-Choose none, choose a lot, but be sure that the tags you choose in some way apply to your script.
+Choose none, choose up to 10, but be sure that the tags you choose in some way apply to your script.
 Examples of story elements are "Coming of Age", "Futuristic", "Crime" and "Monsters/Aliens".

 In addition, there are a number of drop down menus that allow a member to choose an appropriate selection from a number of descriptive categories such as Location or Target Audience.